Skip to main content

 The Principle

 Place files next to the code that uses them.
-Route-specific components go in the route folder.
+Route-specific components go in a components/ folder inside their route group.
 Shared components go in the nearest common parent.
 Globally shared code lives in packages/.
+This is the layout of the main app:

 │ ├── page.tsx